Daviid4545/capec-auto-labeling/README.md

 Sureda Riera, T., Bermejo Higuera, J. R., Bermejo Higuera, J., Sicilia Montalvo, J. A., & Martínez Herráiz, J. J. (2022). *SR-BH 2020 multi-label dataset* (Version 1.2) [Data set].
 Harvard Dataverse. https://doi.org/10.7910/DVN/OGOIXX

-To reproduce the experiment, download the original CSV file and place it in the working directory with the following name:
+To reproduce the experiment, download the original CSV file and place it in the working directory from which the workflow will be executed, using the following name:

 ```text
 data_capec_multilabel.csv